Paradeluxe/Praditor/markdown/params.md

 which could introduce a lot of silence frames into the validation process.
 Most of the time, we do not like below-threshold frames.
 A most common example is the tiny little pause between the sound of saliva when you open your mouth or move your tongue and the sound of actually speaking out.
 But it can be necessary in some special cases, like explosive consonants.
-Both situations are legitimate, which has brought the need for tuning “tolerance” to the table.
+Both situations are legitimate, which has brought the need for tuning "tolerance" to the table.
-In _Praditor_, we have a “Penalty” parameter for tuning the tolerance of the below-threshold frames.
+In _Praditor_, we have a "Penalty" parameter for tuning the tolerance of the below-threshold frames.

 The validation function is formalized as: